 1. Make Fresh Raspberry Reduction Syrup.
 In a medium to large saucepan, cook down the raspberries with sugar until they’ve broken down and released their juices..they will be floating in their own liquid – super saucy.
 If you use frozen, this will take longer.
 Strain cooked down, sweetened raspberries in a fine meshed sieve into a bowl, pressing down on them to get every bit of liquid out.
 You should have about 1 cup raspberry juice.
 Place this back in a clean saucepan, and cook down until reduced to 1/2 cup.
 It should be thick – like chocolate syrup, and will be dark blood red.
 Set aside until completely cool.

-Optional – Top with a little whipped cream, raspberries and chocolate, but it’s really not needed.
+Optional – Top with a little whipped cream (or coconut whipped cream for healthy), raspberries and chocolate, but it’s really not needed.
 Stick in a straw and enjoy!

 Tags: Cream, Homemade Ricotta Cheese, Lemon Juice, Milk, Ricotta, Ricotta from Scratch, Salt, Whey